lastorel/pytion/README.md

   - has `.workspace_name` attr for `bot` type users
 - `Property` based on [Property object](https://developers.notion.com/reference/property-object)
   - You can create object `Property.create(...)` while creating or editing database: `.db_create()` or `.db_update()`
-  - `formula`, `rollup` type properties configuration is not supported
+  - `formula` type properties configuration is not supported
 - `PropertyValue` based on [Property values](https://developers.notion.com/reference/property-value-object)
   - You can create object `PropertyValue.create(...)` to set or edit page properties by `.page_create()` or `.page_update()`
   - `files`, `formula`, `rollup` type properties are not editable